Atacama Desert Chile: The Ultimate Self-Driving Itinerary

 Self-Drive Top Tips

 ↠ If your budget allows, rent a 4×4 for this Atacama desert Chile itinerary.
-You may not need it but it definitely helps to have a car with a higher clearance.
+You may not need the 4×4 for this exact itinerary but you will need a car with a higher clearance.

 Most of the roads are sealed but not always and there are many potholes and bumps which just feel a lot smoother in a larger vehicle.